influxdata/docs-v2/content/influxdb/cloud/get-started.md

       All usage charges will be paid through the subscribed GCP account.

       {{%note%}}
-Currently, we do **not support** using an existing InfluxDB Cloud account to sign up for an InfluxDB Cloud plan through AWS, Azure, or GCP Marketplaces.
+Currently, we do **not support** using an existing InfluxDB Cloud account to sign up for an InfluxDB Cloud plan through AWS, Microsoft, or GCP Marketplaces.
       {{%/note%}}

 2. If you signed up with your email address, InfluxDB Cloud requires email verification to complete the sign up process.